 - The Transfer Agent has limited lot and cost-basis data.

 - After you leave the company, the shares will stay with the Transfer Agent -- at no charge to you.
-You may move the shares to a personal account at a broker -- which provides more flexibility in selling shares.
+You may move the shares to a personal account at a Brokerage Firm -- which provides more flexibility in selling shares.

 - Spinoff shares will be in a new direct-registration account administered by the new company's Transfer Agent, as listed below.

 - Transfer agent for HP Inc, HPE, and DXC is currently Equiniti (formerly the "Shareowner Services" division of Wells Fargo, which still has a separate local-office-based retail brokerage division called "Wells Fargo Advisors.")
 Long-time HP employees will have old statements from HP's previous transfer agents: Harris Trust, Computershare, and Mellon, then Computershare again because Computershare bought Mellon.
 Obtaining Stock Records

 - Transfer agent for Perspecta (and distribution agent for the spin/merge) is Equiniti Perspecta spinoff.